lyokha/styleFromMeta/README.md

 `$$ALT$$` all formatting gets removed.
 In the example `$$SRC$$` is used to keep underscores unescaped as they may reside in image names.

-Notice that all metablocks contents, with the exception of `para_style`, are wrapped inside code blocks.
-This let the contents be substituted verbatim into any output format.
-However, raw HTML and LaTeX blocks are well supported by Pandoc, so we could rewrite parts of the example like this:
+Notice that all metablocks contents, with the exclusion of `para_style`, are wrapped inside code blocks.
+This let the contents be substituted verbatim for any output format.
+However, raw HTML and TeX blocks are well supported by Pandoc, so we could rewrite parts of the example like this:

 ```yaml